michaelburtonray/vae-docs/backstage.newsletter.md

 ## Subscribers

-Clicking the Manage Subscribers link on the [List Dashboard](#backstage.newsletter.list) opens the Subscribers tab.
+Clicking the Manage Subscribers link on the [List Dashboard](/backstage.newsletter.list/) opens the Subscribers tab.
 It lists all subscribers to the selected newsletter list:

 ![](/images/screenshots/content_management/newsletter_list_subscribers_manage.png)